realEdgar/reusable-lightning-components/README.md

                     1. import { navigateToApp } from 'c/navigationMixinUtility';
                     2. Define an `appTarget` and pass to the module.
                     3. use in your component like this: navigateToApp.call(this, 'LightningSales');

-* Custom LightningDatatable:
-    - **Description**: reusable custom lightning-datatable data type. it extends lightning-datatable functionality.
+* Custom LightningDatatable: reusable custom lightning-datatable data type. it extends lightning-datatable functionality.
     - `customDatatable`
         - `**customDatatypes**`:
             - `cReference`: build any link on a data table that let users navigate to any available record page:
                 - type attributes:
                     - `label`: value to be displayed in front of the link
                     - `recordId`: record identifier to navigate to.
                 - auxiliar components:
                     - `c-reference`: manage the logic to navigate. it receives a label and the record Id. (it can be reused in other contexts.)